Healthy Exercises for Seniors

-How can they also workout without straining themselves too much?
-Numerous studies have shown that strength training and other exercises for seniors done regularly not only builds up bone and muscle but counteracts the weakness and frailty that usually comes with aging.
+How can they also work out without straining themselves too much?
+Numerous studies have shown that strength training and other exercises for seniors done regularly not only build up bone and muscle but counteract the weakness and frailty that usually come with aging.

-The Centre for Disease Control and Prevention (CDC) has suggested that for seniors aged 65 years and above, 2 and a half hour (150 min) of moderate-intensity aerobic activity weekly are healthy for them.
-It could involve walking, jogging or any other aerobic workout.
+The Centre for Disease Control and Prevention (CDC) has suggested that for seniors aged 65 years and above, 2 and a half hours (150 min) of moderate-intensity aerobic activity weekly are healthy for them.
+It could involve walking, jogging, or any other aerobic workout.
 They also suggest 2 or more days a week for muscle-strengthening activities.
 It should focus on all muscle groups of the body.

 (Note: Make sure you are cleared by your physician before starting any exercise program.)

 1. Timed walk

 Walking is probably the easiest and most convenient physical exercise.
 Walking is a tremendously useful activity for senior citizens.
 It’s cheap, it’s simple, almost anybody can do it.
 Just a 15-minute walk is advised on a daily basis, but I am sure seniors can even do better than that.

 Pick a different route to kill the monotony.
 Say, today talk a walk in the park, tomorrow walk around the neighborhood, and so forth.
 You can even incorporate it into your daily activities like going to the grocery store or going to the pharmacy to grab some aspirin.

 Walking does well on your joints, strengthens your muscle, and assures you of a good night’s sleep, no more insomnia for you.
 Start walking today.

 Yoga has gained massive support and a huge fan base especially among the elderly over the years.
 It is more of a physical, mental and spiritual practice.